rajakolluru/cheniledocs.github.io/pages/chenile/015-local-service-registry.md

 Typically, there is a one to one mapping between services and their configuration.
 For example, a UserServiceImpl can map to a UserService configuration.
 However, in multi tenant systems, one configuration can map to multiple implementations.
 Hence Chenile provides a mechanism to capture service configuration distinct from the actual implementation.

 ## Service Configuration Attributes
 In the above configurations, we are defining a service that has multiple operations.
-Services are assumed to be instantiated in Spring.
+Services are assumed to be instantiated in Spring as specified in [this article](/chenile-service-design.html).
 These configuration specify the name of the Spring Bean that needs to be called when the service is invoked.
 Some of the attributes are defined below:

 |Attribute|Specified where?|Description|
 |----------|-----------|---------------|